toams69/nmea-log-player/README.md

 ## TODO

 - [ ] Allow to specify custom nmea parser (should define how to find the date in sentence and how to parse it).
-- [ ] Allow to specify a speed (this will allow to speed up or down the read of the file).
+- [x] Allow to specify a speed (this will allow to speed up or down the read of the file).
+- [ ] Allow to pause the replay with the space bar
+- [ ] Add UDP socket support